Zaksley/uncolored/README.md

-# furry-adventure
+# Uncolored

-The most funny game with only squares
+The most funny game with only squares...